Sicilian wolf: Description

 The Sicilian wolf was a slender, short-legged subspecies with light, tawny coloured fur.
 The dark band present on the forelimbs of the mainland Italian wolf are absent or poorly defined in the Sicilian wolf.
 Measurements taken from mounted museum specimens show that adults had a mean head to body length of 105.4 cm and a shoulder height of 54.6 cm, thus making them slightly smaller than the mainland Italian wolf, which measures 105.8-109.1 cm long and 65–66.9 cm high at the shoulder.

+According to Francesco Minà Palumbo, the Sicilian wolf typically lived alone or in pairs in mountainous valley areas.
+It didn't dig its own dens, and primarily hunted during evening hours, unless hunger compelled it to hunt by day.
+In such cases, it would enter inhabited areas, despite fearing humans.
+Palumbo further described it as not particularly cunning, but ferocious when defending itself.

 History

+Origin and extinction

 The Sicilian wolf likely entered Sicily via a land bridge that formed 21,500-20,000 years ago.
-Its decline likely began during the late Norman period, when its ungulate prey went extinct.
+Its range encompassed all of Sicily, particularly Palermo, the woods surrounding Mount Etna, the Peloritani, the Nebrodi, the Madonie, the Monti Sicani and Ficuzza.
+It also occurred in the Erean and Hyblaean Mountains.

+The Sicilian wolf's decline likely began during the late Norman period, when its ungulate prey went extinct.
+During the 19th century, wolves were hunted for bounties: under article 26 of the royal hunting regulations, male wolves were worth five ducats, females six and pups three.
+This was only suspended at the end of the century.
+Furthermore, Palumbo wrote of some specimens sporting whitish or almost black coats, with floppy ears, woolly fur and upturned tails, traits which he hypothesised were the result of wolf-dog hybridisation.
+Nevertheless, it was still considered "by no means rare" in Catania and "very common" in Messina and Syracuse during the late 1890s.

 The subspecies went extinct during the 20th century, but the exact date is unknown.
 It is generally thought that the last wolf was killed in 1924 near Bellolampo, though there are reports of further kills between 1935 and 1938, all in the vicinity of Palermo.
-Several sightings are also reported from 1960 and 1970.
+Several sightings were also reported between 1960 and 1970.